untitaker/blog/content/articles/sync-algorithm/sync-algorithm.rst

 I am writing this article out of my experience with writing vdirsyncer_, a simple synchronization program for calendar events.
-The same ideas can be used to implement file synchronization.
-The whole article is targeted at people who currently need to write some sort of "cloud synchronization" and have no idea where to start, and/or when journal-based approaches are not an option due to API restrictions.
+The same ideas can be used for file synchronization.
+The whole article is targeted at people who need to write some sort of "cloud synchronization" and have no idea where to start, and/or when journal-based approaches are not an option due to API restrictions.

 Recap: The problem and OfflineIMAP's approach
 ---------------------------------------------